Leyanis Pérez: Early career: Junior Pan American champion

+2022-2024: World Championships medals, Indoors and Outdoors

-She finished fourth at the 2022 World Athletics Championships and improved her personal best by 12cm with her second-round 14.70m.
+She finished fourth at the 2022 World Athletics Championships and improved her personal best by 12 cm with her second-round 14.70m.

 She earned a silver medal at the Central American and Caribbean Games in San Salvador in July 2023, with a personal best of 14.98m.
 On 28 May, she achieved her first victory at a Diamond League meeting, leaping 14.84m in Rabat.
 She won the bronze medal at the World Athletics Championships in Budapest in August 2023, with a jump of 14.96m.

 She won the gold medal at the 2023 Pan American Games in Santiago, Chile in November 2023.

 She won silver at the 2024 World Athletics Indoor Championships in Glasgow with a distance of 14.90m.

 In May 2024, she won the Prefontaine Classic in Eugene, Oregon with a distance of 14.73 metres.
 In June 2024, she won the Diamond League event in Stockholm.
 On 12 July, she jumped 14.96 metres to win at the Herculis Diamond League event in Monaco.
 She competed in the triple jump at the Paris Olympics, placing fifth overall.

-2025: Double World Champion
+2025: Double World Championship gold medals

 The following year, she was awarded a wild card place for the World Indoor Championships in Nanjing, China, following her performances on the World Indoor Tour.
 At the Championships, she won the gold medal in the women's triple jump, with her first round jump of 14.93 metres.
 She was runner-up with 14.46 metres at the Diamond League event at the Golden Gala in Rome on 6 June 2025.
 She won the triple jump at the Bislett Games on 12 June and at the Memorial van Damme, in Brussels on 22 August, with jumps of 14.72m and 14.78m, respectively.
 She won the triple jump with 14.91 metres at the Diamond League Final in Zurich on 28 August.

 On 18 September, she won the gold medal in the women's triple jump at the 2025 World Championships in Tokyo, Japan, securing gold with a world leading triple jump distance of 14.94m.